 The insulation was mineral wool with Kraft paper facing on both sides.
 Only the side facing the conditioned space should be faced.
 In fact, in Canada, it appears that we no longer use this type of insulation, using instead unfaced batts and a separate vapor barrier.

 The insulation and drywall were installed right up to the roof peak, not allowing any air space whatsoever.
-The plumbing that you see was for the solar panels which were removed when the roof was re-shingled.
-The plumbing was concealed by a suspended ceiling.
+A suspended ceiling concealed the exposed wiring and the plumbing for the hydronic solar panels.
+The roofers removed the panels when they shingled the roof.
+We chose to not reinstall them.

 Update: It is now acceptable practice to insulate directly against the roof deck using spray foam insulation.This creates a completely conditioned space inside, with no ventilation needed.
 In our case, though, the new roof we just had installed would not have been guaranteed if we left the insulation as it was.
 And I don’t know of any case where double vapor barrier is allowed.

-Once the drywall was removed in the guest room, some obvious repair work was exposed.
+Removing the drywall in the guest room, exposed some obvious repair work.
 Apparently about 20 years ago, there had been a fire in this room.
 New fiberglass insulation had been installed, but unfortunately it was installed with no air space, in the same manner as the old insulation.
-The vapour barrier was only 4 mil rather than 6 and was about as effective as Saran Wrap.
+The vapor barrier was only 4 mil rather than 6 and was about as effective as Saran Wrap.
 You can see significant moisture damage on the fiberglass batts.

 With the walls opened up, another issue became evident.
 The house had been wired with low voltage switches, which is not a necessarily a problem.
 The advantage is that a light or other fixture can be controlled by multiple switches in several locations.
 The low voltage wiring works well for retro-fit situations as the 18 or 16 gauge wire is easy to run, does not require conduit, and the switches, depending on the local code, do not necessarily have to be mounted in boxes.
 The voltage to the wires is only 24 volts, virtually eliminating any shock hazard.

 However, the system is a bit more complicated than traditional wiring, consisting of a transformer and relays.
 Plus whoever wired this house had gone overboard.
-The large bedroom alone had 9 fixtures– combination of lights and plugs– that were operated in various combinations by 7 switches in 4 locations in a 10×14 room.
+The large bedroom alone had 9 fixtures– lights and plugs– that were operated in various combinations by 7 switches in 4 locations in a 10×14 room.
 Overkill does not begin to describe this configuration.
 For example, one switch would operate a plug and an overhead light.
 Another switch would operate two other plugs and another light.
 Another switch would operate the first light and a fourth plug…..you get the idea.
-Tracing the wires would be very difficult, virtually impossible for someone like me, given the mess of spaghetti at the relays and switches.
+It would be difficult for anyone to trace the wires, virtually impossible for someone like me, given the mess of spaghetti at the relays and switches.

 The transformer was located in the basement, in an area that was very difficult to access.
 I determined which circuit was supplying power to the switches and set about tracing each wire from the second floor down to the basement and disconnecting it at the transformer.
 Other low voltage wiring was also present in the house.
 The previous owner had once had a central vacuum (low voltage wires went to each outlet) and a hard-wired alarm system which I removed.